bjcosta/landscaping/aesthetics/README.md

 Change Ideas:
 * Two trees closer where both sides join heading towards hidden cove, kind of like an arch
   * Will need shade loving plants in summar between them
-* Add a path they always seems to be nice asthetically in drawing the eyes
+* Add a path they always seems to be nice aesthetically in drawing the eyes
 * Make the kickout hidden cover more dense, cant see what is behind it.
 I.e. more planting shade loving plants on north side
 * Maybe the pond out the back is better, thouh we then have a singl zone instead of multiple
   * Maybe the pond closer to fence?
 Shrink retaining wall and extend plants on north side a bit